RADIO NOISE CALCULATOR

 Tbilisi, USSR

 This new data was analyzed, corrected, converted and added to the existing data by David Sailors and his colleagues at the Naval Ocean Systems Center (NOSC) in San Diego, California, and the Institute for Telecommunication Sciences (ITS) in Boulder, Colorado.
 The result was a new set of 13,056 coefficients as the basis for the CCIR Report 322-3 and the Recommendation ITU-R P.372 (Spaulding, Stewart: "Atmospheric Radio Noise: Worldwide Levels and Other Characteristics", NTIA Report 85-173, 1985).
-The numerical version of Report 322-3 is now exact, i.e. the numerical and graphical versions provide identical data for all parameters including the median external noise figure Fam.
+The numerical version of Report 322-3 is now exact, i.e. the numerical and graphical versions provide identical data for all parameters including the median effective noise figure Fam.

 Fam = c - d log(f)